nicolasmarti/mylibc/README.md

 * for now using
   * clang
-  * frama-c-oxygen
+  * frama-c-oxygen + patch
   * framac-error plugin (https://github.com/sylvainnahas/framac-werror)

   * some provers: alt-ergo, coq, ....
     there frama-c names are to be declared in the variable PROVERS of the Makefile

 N.B.:
-* when WP is set for the Typed model, it seems to be able to generate goals for alt-ergo versino 0.95
+* when WP is set for the Typed model, it seems to be able to generate goals for alt-ergo version 0.95
 * Everything passes with alt-ergo 0.95
 * the bitmap library is not verifiable yet due to some bug in frama-c
 * you can stipulate a set of option for frama-c per c files with a default available (<filename>.opt)
+* inductive predicate code gen is completely wrong.
+A patch "partially" correct that, though still need some boilerplate (c.f. list)

 Contensts:
 * basetype: